 Leaping to his feet Gerry sees another killer taking aim at him over the roof of the car.
 Before the man can fire a large hand comes down on this weapon, interfering with its action while another slides a short knife into the killer’s throat.
 Gerry’s own security people are on the scene, he has them spread out along the travel route when he moves.

 The sound of sirens announces the approach of the city police.
 Gerry’s people fade into the crowds.
-The police arrive, to find one live target, ten dead soldiers, and fourteen dead killers.
-And no one saw a damn thing in a crowded plaza full of people - what a surprise!
+The police arrive to find one live target, ten dead soldiers, and fourteen dead killers.
+Also no one saw a damn thing in a crowded plaza full of people - what a surprise!

 After taking his statement the police escort Gerry to the Presidential Palace for his delayed meeting.
 During the trip Gerry says a short prayer of thanks for quality body armour and would be killers who don’t use very high velocity weapons.